rachsmithcodes/rachsmith.com/src/content/notes/social-skills.md

 note: published
 publish: true
 ---
-A conversation about the day's playground shenanigans with my one of my kids had me asking him: "do you know what social skills are?".
+A conversation about the day's playground shenanigans with one of my kids had me asking him: "do you know what social skills are?".

 He replied "no, what's that?".